🔼The name Ijon: Summary

 When kings Asa of Judah and Baasha of Israel were at each other's throats, Asa took whatever treasures were left in the house of YHWH and donated them to Ben-hadad, the king of Aram, in order to acquire his military services.
 Ben-hadad took the bait, and attacked Israel from the north, which means that he overran Naphtali first.
 Thus fell Ijon, Dan, Abel-beth-maacah, Chinneroth and all the land of Naphtali (2 Kings 15:20, 2 Chronicles 16:4).

-Much later, namely in the days of king Pekah of Israel, king Tiglath-pileser the Third of Assyria also came from the north and waltzed into Israel, again hitting Naphtali first and sacking among other the city of Ijon (2 Kings 15:29).
+Much later, namely in the days of king Pekah of Israel, king Tiglath-pileser III of Assyria also came from the north and waltzed into Israel, again hitting Naphtali first and sacking among other the city of Ijon (2 Kings 15:29).
 This time all inhabitants were deported to Assyria — this event became known as the first deportation; the second deportation happened under king Shalmaneser the Fifth.

 🔼Etymology of the name Ijon